 defer-table-indexesoption in mysqlpump when dumping databases, so that index creation happens after tables data is loaded.

 Create a backup file from the command-line using mysqldump

-To back up an existing MySQL database on-prem or in a VM, run the following command:
+To back up an existing MySQL database on the local on-premises server or in a virtual machine, run the following command:

 $ mysqldump --opt -u [uname] -p[pass] [dbname] > [backupfile.sql]

 - [pass] The password for your database (note there is no space between -p and the password)